Eo300/apbs-rest-detect/README.md

 ./detect
 ```

-If using macOS/Linux, a you should see output with similar format to the following:
+You should see output with similar format to the following, respective to your system:

+### Linux
 ```shell
 $ ./detect.exe
 Target: Linux